 participation of Russian companies in the privatization of Belarusian ones, but also about

 wider cooperation.
-Plus security agreements
+Plus security agreements,

-because Belarus borders on Poland.
+After all, Belarus borders on Poland.
 Finally, perhaps

 Russia and Central Asian countries